 Contrary to popular belief, searing meat doesn’t seal in the moisture or result in a juicier finished product.
 It does, however, give the meat an incredible depth of flavor and gives the meat a more appealing color in the resulting dish.
 Searing the meat is not necessary for the cooking process.
 The meat will cook just fine without browning it first.
 But I do believe that the depth of color and flavor gained in this step are well-worth the extra effort.
 But it’s up to you whether you want to brown the meat before braising.

 If you wish to brown the meat before putting it into the Crock Pot, you can do it either before it hits the marinade or the following morning after the marinating process is finished.
 If you chose the latter, remove the roast from the marinade wiping off as much of the marinade as possible (reserving the marinade for the braise) and then pat it very dry with paper towels.
 The roast must be patted dry to make sure a good browning of the meat – otherwise, it will steam in the marinade juices instead of searing the outside.
 Do this in a pre-heated skillet (I use cast-iron) over very high heat, cook the meat for 2 to 3 minutes on each side.
 It is important that the pan is very hot.
-Afterward, transfer the roast into the Crock Pot and cover it with the marinade and vegetables.
+Afterward, transfer the roast to the Crock Pot and cover it with the marinade and vegetables.
 Cover and cook per the recipe directions.

-I sear mine the night before and then load the crock pot with the marinade, spices and vegetables.
+I sear mine the night before and then load the crock pot with the marinade, spices, and vegetables.
 I cover and put it into my refrigerator to marinate overnight.
 The following morning, I simply pull it from the fridge and put it into the Crock Pot base and set it to low and go on about my day.
 I come home to a fully cooked meal ready to be served to my family.

 OVEN VS CROCK POT

 Most recipes calling for a slow cooker or Dutch oven start out the same way: brown the protein, chop the vegetables, add the braising liquid and cook.
-With the crock pot, you select either the high or low setting and let the machine do the work while a Dutch oven cooks either on the stove top or in the oven.
+With the crock pot, you select either the high or low setting and let the machine do the work while a Dutch oven cooks either on the stovetop or in the oven.
 Since the two methods are so similar, they are easily interchangeable.
 When converting a recipe from a Dutch oven to a Crock Pot, always remember every Crock Pot is different with cooking temperatures, and some makes and models do run hotter than others, so cooking times do often vary.

 One downfall to the Crock Pot is that many lack the ability to brown meat right inside the Crock Pot thus requiring a separate pan for browning of the meat.
 My Crock Pot is one that goes from stove top to Crock Pot, so I can brown right in the same pan.
-Aside from this, the difference between the Crock Pot or Dutch oven braising method is just a matter of cooking time and a bit of attention during the cooking process.
+Aside from this, the difference between the Crock-Pot or Dutch oven braising method is just a matter of cooking time and a bit of attention during the cooking process.

 Lastly, the Crock Pot doesn’t evaporate and reduce the cooking liquid in the same way a Dutch oven does so that the braising liquid will be thinner.
 For the Dutch oven, you will need to make sure you always have enough braising liquid.
-For the Crock pot, if you are using the final liquid as a sauce or gravy for your meal, you can choose to reduce the sauce on the stove top, or you can thicken it with the addition of some corn starch.
+For the Crock-Pot, if you are using the final liquid as a sauce or gravy for your meal, you can choose to reduce the sauce on the stovetop, or you can thicken it with the addition of some corn starch.
 I usually just stir two heating tablespoons of cornstarch into 1/2 cup water and then just whisk the cornstarch into the sauce while the meat is resting and allow it to simmer away on high, thickening as I get the meat and vegetables ready for the dinner table.

 Chouriço (pronounced: shure–REE-zo) is one of Portugal’s most famous sausages.
 Chouriço is a dry sausage similar to the more traditional Spanish chorizo.
 Chouriço and the milder Linguica sausage can be found in some local chain markets (available at my local Publix Supermarket near the smoked sausages) or on the internet.
 The brand I use is Gaspars, and I’ve used this both in New England and throughout the Southern United States in both South Carolina and Florida through Publix Supermarket.
 The most likely substitution flavor-wise for Portuguese Chouriço Sausage is the dry Spanish chorizo sausages.
 However, I can only find this version of dry Spanish sausage in our local Spanish specialty market.
 The most common type of chorizo found commercially available seems to be the wet Mexican chorizo sold in a tube which would not work as a substitution in this application.
 The other sausage I would recommend in its place from a texture and flavor standpoint would be Andouille Sausage for its spice profile.
 However, it will still slightly change the flavor profile of the delicious tomato based sauce but would be a viable substitution if the other suggestions were not available in your area.